WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 **Question: How big is the SAM file compared to the BAM file?**

 > If your SAM file is 0B (i.e. 0 bytes = empty) then something went wrong with the BWA
 > alignment step, so restart from there.
-If you SAM file is fine (i.e. >0), but your BAM file is 0B
+If your SAM file is fine (i.e. >0), but your BAM file is 0B
 > (i.e. empty), then something went wrong with your SAM to BAM conversion so re-do that section.

 To prepare our new .bam file for downstream use, we should now sort and index it using again **SAMtools**: